ThareeR/HCI_Group16_ARPET/README.md

-# HCI_Group16_ARPET
+# HCI_Group16_AR_PET
-This repository includes a assets of a Human computer interaction AR PET project
+This repository includes assets of an AR PET project.